 Not every pizza is the same.
 You may be a more adventurous chef, choosing to experiment with different flavors.

 Some pizzas have cheese on top first.
-These include Sicilian-style pizzas, which have cheese on top of the dough.
-The sauce follows before the toppings round out the recipe.
+These include Sicilian-style pizzas, which have cheese on top of the pizza dough.
+The tomato sauce follows before the toppings round out the recipe.

 Sicilian pizzas are ordinary in Massachusetts, New York, and Illinois.
-Chefs that follow this style note that the crust crisps better without the sauce on top.
+Chefs following this style note that the crust cooks and crisps better without the sauce.

 How Many Toppings and How Much Should I Add to the Pizza?